Transfers to a local authority

 Additional training to ensure succession planning of their workforce would be for individual employers to develop in line with their own organisational business objectives and service delivery requirements to meet staff requirements and needs.
 Some providers of NHS services receive additional funding to provide student placement opportunities.
 These organisations should provide the necessary supervisory support for students, as required by the universities and colleges.

 All local authorities are committed to staff development and training although the level of resources they can commit to this varies according to financial circumstances.

 Staff delivering public services in local government can expect to work for a high quality employer.
 That is, an employer who provides a good working environment for their staff, an employer who takes the wellbeing of individuals seriously and an employer people choose to work for and stay with.

 One way of ensuring a high quality workplace is by having good HR policies and practices.
 These may include policies and practices developed by your employer in partnership with local trade union representatives, which have an effect on your employment.
 Although developed locally, they are often based on national initiatives and guidance such as those provided by the Advisory, Conciliation and Arbitration Service (ACAS).
-Areas covered by such policies include equality and diversity, health, wellbeing and safety, work life balance and flexible working, discipline and grievance, raising concerns and whistleblowing and recruitment and promotion.
+Areas covered by such policies include equality and diversity, health, wellbeing and safety, work life balance and flexible working, discipline and grievance, speaking up/raising concerns and whistleblowing and recruitment and promotion.
 Your new employer will provide you with information on their policies and practices.

 Most local authorities have their own whistleblowing policies in place which they should refresh when necessary, to ensure they are effective.